Herminos/Herminos/README.md

 - 😎 My name is Herminos.

-- 🗺️ From Harbin Heilongjiang China.
+- ❄️ From Harbin Heilongjiang China.

 - 🏫 A student from Harbin Institute of Technology.

-- 📘 Computer Science, Biology, Chemistry lover.
+- 📘 Computer Science lover.
+Physics, Mathematics learner.

 - ✨ All Programs are 100% Open Source!